HasangerGames/suroi-wiki/app/(wiki)/weapons/guns/articles/mcx_spear.md

 # Obtaining

-The MCX Spear is rarely found as world loot in locations such as [Regular Crates](/obstacles/regular_crate).
-It is a more common drop from special locations such as [AEGIS](/obstacles/aegis_crate) and [Flint Crate](/obstacles/flint_crate).
+The MCX Spear has a 99% chance to be found in the Office at the [Refinery](/buildings/refinery).
+It is also a relatively common drop from [Airdrops](/obstacles/airdrops).
+The MCX Spear is rarely found as world loot in locations such as [Regular Crates](/obstacles/regular_crate) and slightly less rarely from mid-tier loot sources such as [AEGIS](/obstacles/aegis_crate) and [Flint Crates](/obstacles/flint_crate).

-- The MCX Spear has a 99% chance to be found in the Office at the [Refinery](/buildings/refinery).

 # Trivia